HeT-Delwadiya/Inshorts-news-api/README.md

 # Inshorts-news-api
  A node package to get news from Inshorts.
+Available on [NPMJS](https://www.npmjs.com/package/inshorts-news-api) also.

 ## Installation
 Install using npm: